Opinion: Scientific opinion

 "Scientific opinion" may reflect opinions on scientific concerns as articulated by one or more scientists, published in scholarly journals or respected textbooks, both of which entail peer-review and rigorous professional editing.
 It may also refer to opinions published by professional, academic, or governmental organizations about scientific findings and their possible implications.

 A related—but not identical—term, scientific consensus, is the prevailing view on a scientific topic within the scientific community, such as the scientific opinion on climate change.

 Scientific opinion(s) can be "partial, temporally contingent, conflicting, and uncertain" so that there may be no accepted consensus for a particular situation.
 In other circumstances, a particular scientific opinion may be at odds with consensus.

 Scientific literacy, also called public understanding of science, is an educational goal concerned with providing the public with the necessary tools to benefit from scientific opinion.

 Legal opinion

 A "legal opinion" or "closing opinion" is a type of professional opinion, usually contained in a formal legal-opinion letter, given by an attorney to a client or a third party.
 Most legal opinions are given in connection with business transactions.
-The opinion expresses the attorney's professional judgment regarding the legal aspect of the transaction.
+The opinion expresses the attorney's professional judgement regarding the legal aspect of the transaction.
 The opinion can be "clean" or "reasoned".
 A legal opinion is not a guarantee that a court will reach any particular result.
 However, a mistaken or incomplete legal opinion may be grounds for a professional malpractice claim against the attorney, pursuant to which the attorney may be required to pay the claimant damages incurred as a result of relying on the faulty opinion.